ronronrivera/Dear-ImGUI-OpenGL-/README.md

 # Physix 🧪

-A 2.5D physics sandbox built from scratch in C++ and OpenGL.
+A 2.5D physics engine built from scratch in C++ and OpenGL.
 2D rigid body simulation — collision detection, impulse resolution, and fluid sim — viewed through a 3D perspective camera with a Blender-inspired Dear ImGui editor.
 Built as a hands-on way to learn physics by breaking it in real time.

 ---